How to do Biometric Screening: The Complete Guide

 The biometric measures that come from our body can act as early warning signals that something is not quite right.
 If we ignore them, just like my neighbor ignored his check engine light, the odds of developing potentially fatal chronic diseases go way up.
 Biometric screening is a foundational aspect of every successful wellness program.

 It allows individuals to identify early warning signals.
 Among US adults, there are a lot of early warning signals coming from high blood pressure, high blood cholesterol and high blood glucose.
-Recent government-sponsored surveys looked at over 3,000 wellness programs and discovered that 62% of all wellness programs include biometric screening.
+A government study looked at over 3,000 wellness programs and discovered that 62% of all wellness programs include biometric screening.
 Among those same 3,000 programs here is a chart that shows the screenings that were included.

 The number one thing workplace biometric screening programs are testing for is blood pressure, followed by blood glucose, blood lipids, and body mass index or body fat.
 These four risk factors are the main focus of almost all screening programs.
 Increased competition and increased availability of screeners has made the cost of screening relatively low.
 It doesn’t take much to take a quick look at each of these four risk factors.